kieranb662/Wordle-Guesser/README.md

 - optionally run `bundle exec fastlane frameit download_frames` to download the needed frames
 - run `bundle exec fastlane frameit `
 - check the `screenshots/en_us` folder for the framed screeshots

+**Note**

+Transitions need to be disabled for screenshots to work properly, otherwise the views will not be in the hierarchy for the UI automation